sloppycoder/linux-dev-ansible/README.md

 - sdkman, openjdk, maven
 - sublime text
 - nvm and nodejs runtime
+- minikube

-Tested on Debian/Buster, Debian/Stretch and Ubuntu Bionic
+Tested on Debian/Buster, Debian/Stretch and Ubuntu Bionic. minikube is only tested on Ubuntu Bionic

 ## test with Vagrant